PurusGames/fresher-training-doc/docs/2d-context/physics.md

 }
 ```

-The code detects rectangles clearly overlapping halfway, but also works in the case of one small rectangle falling completely in a large one.<br>
+The code detects rectangles clearly overlapping halfway, but also works in the case of one small rectangle falling completely in a large one.<br/>
 With this piece of code in place, you can finally check out the result.
 Here are the squares again, but this time they react upon each other.

 ![](resources/physics-collision-detection.gif)